danfuzz/samizdat/doc/library-guide/Value.md

 ----------------------

 <br><br>
-### Generic Function Definitions: `Value` protocol (applies to all values)
+### Method Definitions: `Value` protocol (applies to all values)

 #### `debugName(value) -> . | void`

 Some values have an associated name, or an optional associated name.
-This generic provides access to that name.
+This method provides access to that name.
 There is no restriction on the composition (class, etc.) of a name.

 The class `Value` binds this to a function which always returns void.